-For clear understanding, data analytics in tableau can be classified into two section
+For a clear understanding, data analytics in Tableau tool can be classified into two section.

 - Developer Tools: The Tableau tools that are used for development such as the creation of dashboards, charts, report generation, visualization fall into this category.
 The Tableau products, under this category, are the Tableau Desktop and the Tableau Public.

-- Sharing Tools: As the name suggests, the purpose of the tool is sharing the visualizations, reports, dashboards that were created using the developer tools.
+- Sharing Tools: As the name suggests, the purpose of these Tableau products is sharing the visualizations, reports, dashboards that were created using the developer tools.
 Products that fall into this category are Tableau Online, Server, and Reader.

-Let's study all the products one by one.
+Let’s study all the Tableau products one by one.

 Tableau Desktop has a rich feature set and allows you to code and customize reports.
 Right from creating the charts, reports, to blending them all together to form a dashboard, all the necessary work is created in Tableau Desktop.